-Welcome to the 2023 Queen of Arts Election.
-Vote for your favorite candidate here by making a donation to NCI ARTworks.
+You voted for your favorite candidate here by making a donation to NCI ARTworks.
 These donations support our programs throughout the year.
-The new queen will be crowned by the magnificent Mad Hatter at the Annual Mad Hatter Ball on November 17th at the Westclox Event Center!
+The new queen of the arts, Julie Jenkins, was crowned by the magnificent Mad Hatter at the Annual Mad Hatter Ball on November 17th at the Westclox Event Center!

 |